hopsoft/universalid/docs/use_cases.md

 Consider some of these use-cases to jump start your imagination and creativity.

+> [!NOTE]
+> You'll find Universal ID supports creative solutions that will help you improve efficiency, reliability, and even the end-user experience._

 - **State Management for Web Applications**:
   Facilitate seamless user experiences in web applications by preserving and transferring UI states, even across different sessions.